-^{1.} Other C&C protocols (e.g., HTTP) also involve DNS queries for name translation, but they do not use DNS for command and control.
+1Other C&C protocols (e.g., HTTP) also involve DNS queries for name translation, but they do not use DNS for command and control.

-tive and feasible to use DNS to maintain stealthy large botnets.
+While using DNS tunneling for command and control has been observed [13], it was still unclear how effective and feasible to use DNS to maintain stealthy large botnets.
 Specifically, three items to consider in order to evade detection for attackers are